ori-drs/ublox_driver/README.md

 corresponding to a measurement corresponding to 51° 45.63813" N und 1° 15.64255" W.

-While the binary messages will be displayed only as special character sequences.
+The binary messages will be displayed as special character sequences.

 **This driver requires only the binary messages to be activated in order to work.** If the NMEA meesages are enabled the code will get stuck in an infinite loop inside the serial handler.
 You need to manually enable the binary messages and turn off NMEA messages in case the `screen` command outputs any human-readable messages.
 Specifically, you need to **enable the following messages** (depending on your use case):